Spiders of Kukkarahalli

 A future exploration will certainly raise the number by two or three times.
 What we need is the desire to understand our own biological wealth.

 Ms. Ashritha Anoop holds MSc in Environmental Science; studied –Biodiversity of coffee plantations in Coorg & Diversity and distribution of Spiders in Kukkarahalli Tank, Mysore among many.
 Her field of interest is Conservation, Ecological studies (wetland ecosystem), Mammals, Aves, Butterflies and Frogs.
-Detailed report on Kukkarahalli Spiders is presented here.
+Detailed report on Kukkarahalli Spiders is presented below.
+Additionally, interested readers can read more about Spiders in Mysore area here.